by-jp/www.byjp.me/content/photos/instagram/ajibgdgklwh55lpit2lkueuqo4/index.md

 - from-instagram
 - the brat pack
 ---
-These wonderful [The Brat Pack](/tags/the brat pack) Brats\!
-They've fallen on the floor after the longest of days competing at Montpellier's Savoy Cup; we won gold in the Vintage category\! 🥇
+These wonderful [The Brat Pack](/tags/the brat pack) Brats!
+They've fallen on the floor after the longest of days competing at Montpellier's Savoy Cup; we won gold in the Vintage category! 🥇